zachoj10/stubtrack/README.md

     - Create a set of Production Keys
     - (RECOMENDED) Store production keys as well as stubhub login information as environment variables in virtual environment with variable names 'STUB_API_CONNECT_SECRET', 'STUB_API_CONNECT_CONSUMER', 'STUB_USER', 'STUB_PASS' (RECOMENDED)

-3. Set variable in stubscrape.py to preferences
+3. Set variable in stubscrape.py to personal preferences
     - DEST_EMAIL_ADDRESS : Email address that will recieve ticket notification

-4. Set variable in gdrive.py
+4. Set variable in gdrive.py to person preferences
     - SENDER_EMAIL_ADDRESS : Gmail address that is sending ticket notifications